-We will be turning our attention back to snowfall once we reach Sunday as snow moves into our neighborhoods Sunday morning out of the south with accumulations possible for our neighborhoods.
+We will be turning our attention back to snowfall on Sunday as snow moves into our neighborhoods Sunday morning out of the south with accumulations possible for our neighborhoods.

 Snowfall will first fall in Hilllsdale and track north across our neighborhoods throughout the day and even into the evening hours.
 Snow is expected to stop by Monday morning, but we could see issued withe the Sunday morning and evening commute as well as the Monday morning commute.